opentok/opentok-reconnection/Android-sample/README.md

      the `Android-sample` directory.
 Or, if you are viewing the Android Studio welcome screen, click "Import Project".

-   * For the purposes of this developer preview, you will need to use the developer preview of the OpenTok client-side Android SDK and be enrolled in the automatic reconnection developer preview.
+   * For the purposes of this developer preview, you will need to be enrolled in the Automatic Reconnection developer preview.
 See the main project [README](../README.md) for details.

-   * The developer preview of the OpenTok client-side Android SDK will be in the form of an `.aar` file.
-     The resulting `.aar` file should be placed in the `libs` directory of the app module.

 2. Configure the project to use your own OpenTok session and token: